 Introduced in 1963, the Daytona was named after the Daytona International Speedway in Florida.
 Very much designed as a race watch the Cosmograph Daytona was marketed at gentlemen drivers.

 Men with style, money and a love of cars.

 The automotive-inspired design is distinctive, but took decades to be fully appreciated by watch aficionados.
 The watch itself is a mechanical chronograph with three sub-dials on the face – referred to as a compax layout.
 This is a symmetrical pattern of sub-dials at 3, 6, and 9.

 There is also a distinctive tachymeter, a scale that’s inscribed around the bezel of the watch.
 This can be used to measure speed and distance travelled.
 Ideal for racing drivers.
 (More about watches and Motorsports here).

 The case is an 'Oyster' style, designed for use in water.

 Again, in 2000, Rolex released a new generation of Daytona's.
 For the first time with an inhouse Rolex movement.
-By now the Daytona had became firmly established as a classic, prices having gradually increased through the 1980's then rocketed through the 2000s.
+By now the Daytona had become firmly established as a classic, prices having gradually increased through the 1980s then rocketed through the 2000s.